 This is probably one of the very traditional home-style dishes that most mothers cook.
 My family recipe is always meat-free but you may wish to add chicken to this dish.
 This can be mixed with freshly cooked rice to make “Hijiki Mazegohan’ which is also popular.

-Cooked Soy Beans *dried Soy Beans need to be cooked for 30 to 60 minutes beforehand
+100 to 200g Cooked Soy Beans *Dried Soy Beans need to be cooked for 30 to 60 minutes

 - If you use Dried Soy Beans, you need to cook them in plenty of water for 30 to 60 minutes.

 - Wash Dried Hijiki and let it soak in water for 15 minutes.
 Cut Carrot and Shiitake into thin strips.